fabiomattei/uddocs/_docs/table-page.md

 * sessionparameter: used in case we need to load data in a field that comes from a session parameter
 * getparameter: used in case we need to load data in a field that comes from a getparameter parameter
 * postparameter: used in case we need to load data in a field that comes from a postparameter parameter
-* constantparameter: used in case we need to load data in a field that comes from a constantparameter parameter
+* constant: used in case we need to load data in a field that comes from a constantparameter parameter
 * composite: used in in a column we want to put more than one field
+* filter: the filter functions to apply to the field.

 {% highlight json %}
 {"headline": "Name", "composite":"${placeholder1} ${placeholder2}", "parameters": [